-For close to twenty years Terry Dodds, Fay Goodfellow, and their associates at Novel Ideas, Inc. have been writing, publishing, and offering in-service training to schools and school districts who want to improve the quality of their instruction and increase the performance of their students.
+For over 30 years Terry Dodds, Fay Goodfellow, and their associates at Novel Ideas, Inc. have been writing, publishing, and offering in-service training to schools and school districts who want to improve the quality of their instruction and increase the performance of their students.
 We believe that all students can learn when taught appropriately, and that properly taught students have the foundations for future academic success.
 Well-educated students, regardless of their socio-economic background are the “Foundations for the Future” of society as a whole.

 Terry Dodds, M. Ed. in Curriculum and Leadership

 Terry Dodds began her career as an educator in the 1970s teaching students with multiple physical impairments and/or intellectual disabilities in an inner-city school in California.
 Following this experience, she also worked with students having severe behavioral disorders.
 This led to work as a literacy specialist at all levels within her school district during which time she also operated a citywide program for MS and HS students who were non-readers.
 Additionally, Terry specialized in integrating ESL students into English speaking schools.
 She served as a teaching administrator both as vice principal and principal at the elementary and middle school levels for almost two decades.
 In 1988, Novel Ideas, Inc. was established as a conduit for Terry to influence even more students and teachers with her expertise in literacy.
 In 2002, Terry left her role in formal education (for the most part) to dedicate her time and energy into producing some of the most effective reading and writing curriculum on the market available to schools.